What do you think? Is the circle a polygon, or not?

 As a result of watching a child’s video, I previously wrote a brief piece about the “corners” of a circle.
 The video was designed to teach children the various shapes—how many sides does a shape have, and how many corners?

 The video maintained a circle has no corners.
 I called that into question.
 I still do.
 And yet, I do not.
 I now think it’s all in how you look at it.
 Or, you might say, it’s all in the mathematical perspective.
 Consider.

 The Circle by Definition

 One can define the two-dimensional circle as the complete collection or “set” of points equidistant from a set point, not part of the circle.
-Since it takes at least three points to create a corner, by derivation in this fashion, some say the circle has no corners.
+In effect, a circle is like a symmetrically exploded point.1 Since it takes at least three points to create a corner, by derivation in this fashion, some say the circle has no corners.
 But is that the end of the discussion?